-The difference between the fair value of PWLB loans and the carrying amount is due to the fixed rate of interest on the loans being higher than the prevailing rates (i.e. new loan rates) at 31 March 2024.
+The difference between the fair value of PWLB loans and the carrying amount is due to the fixed rate of interest on the loans being higher than the prevailing rates (i.e. new loan rates) at 31 March 2025.
 The loan rates vary between 1.61% and 4.9%.
 The PWLB loans are classified in level 2 of the fair value hierarchy - i.e. their fair value is based on inputs other than quoted prices that are observable for the liability, either directly or indirectly.

-The fair value of the PFI liability is estimated as the price the Authority would pay to transfer the liability to another market participant on 31 March by discounting at AA corporate bond yields.
+Previously, the fair value of the PFI liability was estimated as the price the Authority would pay to transfer the liability to another market participant on 31 March by discounting at AA corporate bond yields.
+Due to the adoption of IFRS 16, the PFI liability is now remeaured annually, and the carrying amount and fair value are therefore the same.

-8 Inventories
+9 Inventories

-9 Debtors and creditors
+10 Debtors and creditors